ksdomino/github-for-beginners/guides/02-ssh-keys-push-pull-mac.md

 ```

-If you see these, you already have an SSH key:
+If you something like these, you already have an SSH key:
 ```
     id_ed25519 and id_ed25519.pub (common)
 ```